 For a deeper flavor, I like to let the dressing sit for a few minutes so the garlic and pepper can infuse more fully.

-Step 3: Assemble and Toss the Salad
+Step 3: Combine and Toss

 - drained cucumbers from Step 1